Rmcortez12/house-sitting/index.md

 <details>
   <summary> Lola </summary>
-  Hey, I'm Lola and I'm a tornado of Love make sure you bend your knees to meet me or you might get knocked to the ground out of joy.
+  Hey, I'm Lola and I'm a tornado of Love make sure you bend your knees to meet me or you might get knocked to the ground.
+  <br> </br>

   ![](Lola.jpg)